Sujith-Srikar/alphastream-task/frontend/README.md

 │   └── index.ts             # global export
 │
 ├── context/
-│   ├── UserContext.tsx
+│   ├── UserContext.tsx         # used to fetch all the users from backend api
-│   ├── EntitlementContext.tsx
-│   └── index.ts             # global export
 │
 ├── pages/
-│   ├── Dashboard.tsx
+│   ├── Dashboard.tsx       # uses useEntitlement Context
-│   ├── Home.tsx
-│   └── index.ts             # global export
+│   ├── Home.tsx            # uses useUsers custom hook for api, and actionbutton for navigation │   └── index.ts             # global export
 │
 ├── types/